The Encyclopedia of American Songs and Musicals

 This one borrowed his guitar and extirpated some absolutely crazy tunes.
 He tried since this meeting

-to recreate in an obsessional way the disorder which he had felt, both through his lyrics as in his way of
+to recreate in an obsessional way the disorder that he had felt, both through his lyrics as in his way of

 working his voice or to make sounds from his instrument.
 Another musician namesake, Tommy Johnson,